Statistical PERT® is a freely licensed, probabilistic estimation technique for use with Microsoft Excel® (2010 / 2013 /

 Statistical PERT uses the built-in statistical functions of Microsoft Excel.
 There are no Excel add-in programs to install, no macros to worry about, nothing to buy, and nothing to register.
 The free, downloadable Statistical PERT templates and example workbooks can be modified and redistributed according to the GNU General Public License by the Free Software Foundation.

 Statistical PERT uses Excel functions that come with Microsoft Excel (2010 / 2013 / 2016 / 2019 / Microsoft 365).
 There are now three editions of Statistical PERT: Normal Edition, Beta Edition, and the Bootstrap Edition (the Lognormal Edition is coming soon).
 The Normal Edition uses the STDEV.P, NORM.DIST and NORM.INV functions.
 The Beta Edition uses BETA.DIST and BETA.INV (along with the NORM.DIST and NORM.INV functions).
 The Bootstrap Edition uses PERCENTRANK, PERCENTILE, along with several other advanced Excel functions.
 Older versions of Excel are compatible with Statistical PERT concepts, but not the free, downloadable Excel templates.

 Statistical PERT® Normal Edition uses ratio scale modifiers to modify the standard deviation of a normal curve.
 This lets Statistical PERT work with any bell-shaped uncertainty that can be estimated using a 3-point estimate for minimum, maximum and most likely outcomes.

 Statistical PERT® Beta Edition uses ratio scaling to determine the mean and standard deviation, but it also performs analysis on the implied shape of the bell-shaped curve to select the two shape parameters for use with the beta distribution functions of Excel.

-Both editions of Statistical PERT are extremely easy to use.
+All three editions of Statistical PERT are extremely easy to use.
 For instance, for the Normal Edition, simply create a 3-point estimate for any bell-shaped uncertainty, then render a subjective judgment about how likely the most likely outcome really is.
-The template comes pre-calibrated so stating Medium Confidence in the most likely outcome will result in probabilities that are similar to a Monte Carlo simulation using the RiskPERT function in Palisade’s @Risk Excel add-in program.
+The Normal Edition template comes pre-calibrated so stating Medium Confidence in the most likely outcome will result in probabilities that are similar to a Monte Carlo simulation using the RiskPERT function in Palisade’s @Risk Excel add-in program.
 (Click here to see samples of this comparison).
 Choosing other opinions will increase or decrease the calculated standard deviation for an uncertainty, and the probabilities will re-calculate accordingly.